 In 1995, Hon.
 Micaela Alvarez was appointed by then Governor Bush to serve as a District Judge for the 139th Judicial District Court in Hidalgo County.
 Judge Alvarez was the first woman to sit as a District Judge in Hidalgo County.

 In 1997, she returned to private practice and was a founding partner in the Law Offices of Hole & Alvarez, L.L.P.
 In mid-2004, Judge Alvarez was nominated by President Bush to serve as a United States District Judge for the Southern District of Texas.
 She was confirmed by the Senate in November 2004 and now serves as a United States District Judge for the Southern District of Texas, sitting in McAllen, Texas.
-Come join us to learn what it takes to become a federal judge.
+Judge Alvarez discussed what it takes to become a federal judge.

 - Center for Women in Law